-The purpose of Standard College's Emergency Management Plan is to safeguard the welfare of its students, faculty, staff, and visitors, as well as to take steps to 1) prevent and mitigate, 2) prepare for, 3) respond to, and 4) recover from emergencies in order to protect the Standard College's students, employees, and essential functions during and after an emergency.
+The purpose of Standard College's Emergency Management Plan is to safeguard the welfare of its students, faculty, staff, and visitors.
+The Emergency Management Plan has been designed to take steps to 1) prevent and mitigate, 2) prepare for, 3) respond to, and 4) recover from emergencies in order to protect the Standard College's students, employees, and essential functions during and after an emergency.